-We believe that the system that supports arts development agencies and their communities needs to be as adaptive and nimble as the field it serves.
-The Lab is designed to provide organizations with space, time and resources to explore and accelerate the design and testing of new organizational change strategies for which they are both ready and committed, with the purpose of addressing specific complex challenges and providing a set of compelling "prototypes" for the future.
-Complex challenges selected for inclusion will be in areas that offer substantial leverage for new, effective practices; they will not necessarily be large in scope or in financial cost.
+The Innovation Lab provides organizations (selected on a competitive basis) with space, time and resources to explore and accelerate the design and testing of new organizational change strategies for which they are both ready and committed, with the purpose of addressing specific complex challenges and providing a set of compelling "prototypes" for the future.
+Complex challenges selected for inclusion will be in areas that offer substantial leverage for new, effective practices in the performing arts field; they will not necessarily be large in scope or in financial cost.